- The clinical course and manifestations of major infectious diseases, including sexually transmitted diseases and AIDS

 - The theory and application of epidemiology

-- Principles and practice of antibiotic stewardship
+- Principles and practice of antibiotic stewardship and infection control

 - Comprehensive care in our outpatient antibiotic therapy program